On this page

 Rhyll Local Port Area Plan

-A new plan is in development prioritising decisions on the future management of Rhyll Jetty and the adjoining waters managed by Parks Victoria.
+A new plan prioritises decisions on the future management of Rhyll Jetty and the adjoining waters managed by Parks Victoria.
 The Rhyll Local Port Area Plan draws from the current understanding of the site, as well as ideas and aspirations generated from community feedback.

-Focusing on the on-water elements, the plan will set out improvements to meet community needs, balancing and enhancing existing uses and creating new, safer recreation and tourism opportunities shoring up the future for Rhyll Jetty.
+Focusing on the on-water elements, the plan sets out improvements to meet community needs, balancing and enhancing existing uses and creating new, safer recreation and tourism opportunities shoring up the future for Rhyll Jetty.

 This includes considering commercial and visitor berthing opportunities and gaps for services on offer, channel widths and berths for large commercial vessels, ensuring any proposed future changes to Rhyll Jetty or the swing moorings contribute to an overall improvement in access.